eliacharfe/eliacharfe/README.md

-Autodidact and a problem-solver with a great passion for new technologies.
-I cooperate well with others and adjust quickly to new environments.
-I am about to get my degree of B.Sc.
-Computer Science real soon (3rd year) and I am currently intending in an excellency academic program at school during my last year.
-Looking forward to starting a new role at the field and contribute my abilities
+Diligent and dedicated recent graduated developer.
+Eager to learn new skills and enthusiastic about new technologies.
+A selfdirected, quick learner and persistent creative problem solver.
+A cooperative individual with a positive outlook, seeking a challenging Software/Web Developer position

-Programming Languages: C/C++, C#, Python, Javascript, HTML and Java.
+Programming Languages: C/C++, C#, Python, Java., Javascript, SQL.
 Operating Systems: Windows, Linux.
 Languages: French, Hebrew and English.